1DanielG/UN-General-Assembly-Voting/README.md

 Data modelling
 --------------

-Summarize the votes for each combination of country, year, and topic
+Summarize the votes for each combination of countries, years, and topics:

 ``` r
 (country_year_topic <- votes_tidy2 %>%